 We resist because of the belief that others are receiving more than a fair share.

 President Ronald Reagan introduced, or at least popularized, the idea of the "welfare queen".
-Suggesting that those "enjoying" cash or free services from government are undeserving exploiters of the system and, importantly, the idea behind the term represents the majority of recipients.
-Similarly, stories of others getting what they seeming don't deserve make for very popular news items that get repeated.
-Complaining about such abuse is the means we use to reinforce the firm belief that we work and earn what we get but others don't.
-We simply don't recognize the issues others face often because we have no experience or reference in our own life.
+Suggesting that those "enjoying" cash or free services from government are undeserving exploiters of the system and, importantly, spread the concept that the majority of recipients are undeserving.
+Similarly, stories of others getting what they seemingly don't deserve make for very popular news items that are often repeated by those that heard the story.
+Complaining about such abuse is the means we use to reinforce the firm belief that we work and earn what we get, but many others don't.
+We simply don't recognize the issues others face leading to receipt of government services because we have no experience or reference in our own life.

 We do not understand who pays what and how much.

 Most people agree that it seems right and just to pay more tax the more successful a person has become.
-Both because of the availability of means and the group funded benefits that produced the result.
+Both because high incomes or wealth creates the means to pay and higher success is, at least in part, is funded by greater use of societal benefits.

 Take the estate tax, which was established in 1916, and has never quite worked the way Congress intended.
 Over the years the rates have changed, but the goal of taxing the wealthiest Americans has remained.
-This year (2022), the federal estate tax applies to couples worth more than $24.12 million.
+This year (2022), the federal estate tax applies to couples' worth more than $24.12 million.
+This means that it applies to a very small number of people.
+Clearly not a broadly shared burden across the population.

-We need a clearer understanding leading to a willingness to contribute "our fair share" not just take "our fair share".
+We need a clearer understanding creating a willingness to contribute "our fair share" not just take "our fair share".

-We have a shared individual responsibility to others.
+We each have a shared responsibility to others.
 A renewed understanding that we are all in this together is existential to the continued existence of a democratic country like the USA.
-Our commonality as citizens is not a shared culture, ethnicity, or descendancy.
-What we share is a common belief in concepts—individual freedom, democracy, rule of law, and shared responsibility to each other.
+Our commonality as citizens is not based on a shared culture, ethnicity, or descendancy.
+What we share is a common belief in a few key concepts—individual freedom, rule of the majority democracy, the rule of law, and shared responsibility to each other.
 Our democracy works best when driven by compromise around a feeling of "I can live with that", not "I get my way no matter what".
 We need leaders that help us gain understand, not intentionally mislead us for their own gain.